Milnor fibre boundary of a non-isolated surface singularity: Double suspensions

 \end{example}

-\subsection{(Double) suspensions}
+\section{\ Double suspensions}

-\labelpar{ss:ds} Suspension singularities have the form $f(x,y,z)=f'(x,y)+z^d$, where $f':(\bfc^2,0)\to(\bfc,0)$ is a {\it non--isolated} plane curve singularity.
-When $d=2$ the germ is called double--suspension.
-When $f'$ is not very complicated, one might find a convenient resolution by `ad hoc' blow ups, such as in the following case:
+\labelpar{ss:ds} Suspension, or cyclic covering singularities are defined by functions of the form $f(x,y,z)=f'(x,y)+z^d$, where $f':(\bfc^2,0)\to(\bfc,0)$ is plane curve singularity.
+If we wish to get $f$ non--isolated, we have to start with $f'$ non--isolated.
+When $d=2$ the germ is called double suspension of $f'$.
+When $f'$ is not very complicated, one might find a convenient resolution by `ad hoc' blow ups, such as in the following case: \ix{singularities!suspensions}

 \begin{example}\labelpar{221} Assume that $f=x^2y+z^2$ and $g=x+y$.
 Then a possible $\gc$ is:

 \end{example}